UnseenWizzard/git_training/README.md

 What happens next is just like a normal `rebase`: starting with the commit you've referenced when starting it, each of the commits you have listed will be applied one after the other.

-> Right now it won't happen, but when you re-order actualy code changes, it may well happen, that you run into conflicts during the `rebase`.
+> Right now it won't happen, but when you re-order actual code changes, it may happen, that you run into conflicts during the `rebase`.
 After all you've possibly mixed up changes that were building on each other.
 >
 > Just [resolve](#resolving-conflicts) them, as you would usually.